SpinnerX/Portfolios/README.md

 # Data Structures Folder
 Here, in this folder are just some data structures implementation both implemented during data structures, and discrete mathematics.
 While also utilizing templates.

+Including topics that were covered in discrete mathematics, such as set theory, demorgans law, and graph theory implemented in C++.